Jaishankar meets UNGA President Dennis Francis | Headlines

 Jaishankar meets UNGA President Dennis Francis

-External Affairs Minister S Jaishankar met the President of the 78th session of the UN General Assembly Dennis Francis here on Monday.
+External Affairs Minister S Jaishankar on Monday met the President of the 78th session of the UN General Assembly Dennis Francis here and expressed confidence that the outcomes of Indias G20 Presidency would contribute to the UN General Assemblys discourse and deliberations.

-The minister began his nine-day visit to the US on Friday last week, primarily to attend the annual session of the UN General Assembly (UNGA) in New York and to host a special event on Global South.

 On Sunday, Jaishankar held a series of separate bilateral meetings with his global counterparts, including from Mexico, Bosnia and Herzegovina, and Armenia, on the sidelines of the high-level UN General Assembly session here, exchanging views on reforming multilateralism and cooperation in G20.